 So what treats do I use and recommend?

-My next go to would be freeze-dried single ingredient treats such as chicken, fish, beef liver, heart, and other gross animal products that dogs can't seem to get enough of.
+Another option would be freeze-dried single ingredient treats such as chicken, fish, beef liver, heart, and other gross animal parts that dogs can't seem to get enough of.
 There are many brands that make these treats so you can find them almost anywhere.
-Kiwi Kitchens, Sojos, and Pure Bites are my favorites!
+Kiwi Kitchens, Northwest Naturals and Pure Bites are a few of my favorites!

 I am always trying new and different types of treats because dogs' preferences change day to day, or situation to situation.
-Just like us, our dogs have preferences so keep searching for those delicious treats your dog will do anything for.
+Just like us, our dogs have preferences.
+Keep searching for those delicious treats your dog will do anything for.
 Keep it interesting and find what your individual dog will work for!